Guesthouses, hotels and resorts

 Queens Hill Resort sits at the far end of Ochheuteal beach atop the headland and overlooking both Ochheuteal beach on one side and Otres beach on the other.
 Rooms are somewhat exposed, but large with ...
 Read the full review of Queen Hill Resort.

-A joint Swedish and Canadian venture, Done Right prides itself on being ecologically sound.
-They used beer cans to build their bar, beer bottles to build their walls and Bombay Sapphire bottles in ...
+Off the beach, Done Right is a Swiss/Canadian joint venture that prides itself on doing things in a slightly boozy, but very eco kind of way.
+They used beer cans to build their bar, beer bottles to ...
 Read the full review of Done Right.

-Serendipity Beach is the western end of Ochheuteal Beach and is home to many of the backpacker guesthouses and fancier beach bungalows.
+Serendipity Beach is the northern end of Ochheuteal beach and is home to many of the backpacker guesthouses and fancier beach bungalows.
 It is the most popular area to stay in Sihanoukville.

 High-end bungalowsSerendipity Beach